 Students are strongly encouraged to attend all lectures and laboratory exercises.
 Lab exercises can be completed only during lab periods and materials may not be available outside these hours.
-The laboratory assignments are intended both to reinforce and build upon lecture concepts, and full participation is vital to student success.
-Laboratories require the use of materials (e.g. mineral specimens, microscopes) that are difficult and expensive to replace.
-Treat these materials with care.
-Do not treat laboratory rules as suggestions.
+The laboratory assignments are intended to both reinforce and build upon lecture concepts, and full participation is vital to student success.
 Under no circumstances is food or drink (including water) to be taken into the laboratories.